 In Fire Zone locations where non-exempt Fire Zone equipment must be used, flammable materials, grass, herbaceous and brush vegetation within 10 feet of the base of the pole must be removed.
 Additionally, within 10 feet of the base of the pole, limbs of living trees up to a height of 8 feet must be removed.
 Above 8 feet in height and within 10 feet of the pole, dead, diseased and dying limbs and foliage from living sound trees must be removed.
+Above 8 feet in height and within 10 feet of the pole, dead, diseased and dying limbs and foliage for dying trees must be removed.
 Above 8 feet in height and within 10 feet of the pole, dead, diseased or dying trees must be removed.